hardyoyo/RodmanPottingerCookbook/recipes/ChickpeaCurry.md

-# Chickpea Curry
+# Basic Chickpea Curry

-from: The Modern Ayurvedic Cookbook, page 141
+adapted from The Modern Ayurvedic Cookbook, by Amrita Sondhi

-*curry*
+*Indian, Curry*

 **6 Servings**